KAGE-Bench: Fast Known-Axis Visual Generalization Evaluation for Reinforcement Learning: Results

 \section{Results}

-\autoref{tab:layer_performance_3block} reports axis-level results for PPO-CNN under our maximum-over-training protocol: for each seed we take the maximum of each metric over training checkpoints, then average across 10 seeds and finally across configuration pairs within an axis. \autoref{fig:a} complements this summary with representative \emph{difficulty-scheduled} evaluations: (left) we train on a black background and evaluate on progressively richer backgrounds (black, black+white, black+white+red, black+white+red+green, black+white+red+green+blue); (right) we train with no distractors and evaluate with increasing numbers of same-as-agent distractors (0, 1, 2, 3, 5, 7, 9, 11), where distractors match the agent's shape and color.
+\autoref{tab:layer_performance_3block} reports axis-level results for PPO-CNN under our maximum-over-training protocol: for each seed we take the maximum of each metric over training checkpoints, then average across 10 seeds and finally across configuration pairs within an axis. \autoref{fig:a} complements this summary with representative support-expanded evaluations: (left) we train on a black background and evaluate on cumulative background-color supports (black, black+white, black+white+red, black+white+red+green, black+white+red+green+blue); (right) we train with no distractors and evaluate with increasing numbers of same-as-agent distractors (0, 1, 2, 3, 5, 7, 9, 11), where distractors match the agent's shape and color.
 Across suites, training success rises rapidly, while evaluation success often saturates substantially lower, revealing persistent train--eval gaps under purely visual shifts with fixed dynamics and rewards.

 \textbf{Generalization is strongly axis-dependent (mean$\pm$SEM).} Ranking axes by success-rate degradation, the largest gaps arise from \textbf{filters} ($\Delta$SR $=86.8\%$) and \textbf{effects} ($80.5\%$), followed by \textbf{layout} ($62.8\%$) and \textbf{background} ($53.3\%$); \textbf{distractors} ($30.9\%$) and \textbf{agent appearance} ($21.1\%$) are comparatively milder (\autoref{tab:layer_performance_3block}).